-Trogir has 3 paid parking areas, two of them are situated on the mainland side and one is situated on the right hand side just after you cross the bridge from the mainland.
-There is also a few parking spaces on the Ciovo site of the town.
+Trogir has 4 paid parking areas, three of them are located on the mainland side and the fourth one is located just after you pass the bridge from the mainland, to your right.
+There are also a few parking spaces on the Ciovo site of the town.

 Beaches in Trogir

 The most popular beach around Trogir visitor is the Okrug Beach on Ciovo island, aslo called Copacabana Okrug Beach.
 You can reach it easily from the Trogir centre by either car (5km) or a boat ferry, price is around 10 kuna (€1.40) (more info on the ferry here).